seankql/project-spendwise/backend/README.md

 routes/: This directory contains route files that define the endpoints for the API.

 static/: This directory contains static files such as stylesheets and client-side JavaScript files and html files for backend testing.

+Backend Setup Steps

+1. cd backend
+2. npm install
+3. Start/Create PostgreSQL locally by creating a database that matches what is in the config.js
+3. npm run createTables to create all the tables that we need
+4. npm run dropTables to clear our database